 Our PhD programmes are available on a full (over four years) and part-time (over six years) basis.
-Applications for the PhD programme should be submitted through the Postgraduate Application System (PAC).
-Course codes are available on PAC (www.pac.ie).

-To apply for the PhD programme, you will need a proposal that describes your research project, outlines your central research questions and that indicates how your project will contribute to current research in the area.
+Applications for the PhD programme should be submitted through the Postgraduate Application outlines your central research questions and that indicates how your project will contribute to current research in the area.
 You should consult with a potential supervisor for advice about the research project before submitting an application.
-You should also examine the requirements of the applications for the Irish Research Council and Galway Doctoral Scholarships (details below) as guidelines for writing the proposal.
+You should also examine the requirements of the applications for the Irish Research Council and Galway Doctoral Scholarships (details below)